I’m sure somewhere along the way you’ve heard someone say during the business day: Right tool for the right job.

 - Would you use a farm tractor to cut the lawn in the front and back of your house when a riding mower will more than adequately do the job?
 Of course not!

 - Would you drive a 40 foot tractor trailer rig to deliver one small package?
 Of course not!

 Right tool for the right job.

-The same holds true for the employees that work for you.
+As a CEO, president or business owner, the same holds true for the employees working for you.
 Part of hiring right is putting the right person in the right job at the right time.
 Think of your employees as a tool with many moving parts to get the job done at your company.

 There’s nothing more important to the success of your company than sales.
 Nothing.

 - What’s the responsibility of the company sales team?

 The answer may seem obvious.
 It’s to do three things, primarily:

 3) Close the deal (or sale; contract).